johnnovak/RML-Amiga/docs/docs/games/k-l.md

 - Enter at least 18 at the age prompt, then press ++alt+x++ at the first age verification question to bypass the checks.

+- Save disk is in drive DF1:

+- When saving or restoring the game, enter **Save:** for the volume name, with the colon at the end (this is important).
+Alternatively, you can enter **DF1:** as well.

 ## Lords of Chaos